rkooyenga/rkooyenga.github.io/_posts/2025-05-27-thank-god-my-bedroom-wall-exploded.md

 ---
+title: "Thank God My Bedroom Wall Exploded"
 layout: post
-title: "Thank God My Bedroom Wall Exploded"
 date: 2025-05-27 14:30:00 -0700
+tags:
-tags: life
+ - life
-author: Ray Kooyenga
+description: "Fighting fires and extracting value from unlikely places"
 ---

 What?
 Fair question.
 But before we dive into the flames, let’s touch on something that applies here and pretty much everywhere else that matters: Perspective is power.
 Remember that; we'll return to it.